-Associate Professor Kim Jaffee has conducted research in the areas of health policy, mental health, maternal and child health, intimate partner violence, and racial segregation.
-She is currently the M.S.W.
-Program Coordinator for the School of Social Work.
-Dr. Jaffee has taught courses in social welfare policy, health policy, mental health policy, human behavior and the social environment, and Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) health and well-being.
-Much of her work has focused on the impact of neighborhood environment on health and mental health outcomes.
-She received the Distinguished Dissertation Award from the State University of New York at Albany for her research that examined the relationship between residential segregation, neighborhood poverty, and birth outcomes.
-Prior to receiving her Ph.D. from the State University of New York at Albany, she practiced social work policy and research for many years in substance abuse and maternal and child health at the Massachusetts Department of Public Health and the New York State Department of Health.
+Kim Jaffee's primary area of research is in the areas of health disparities - specifically, Arab health, mental health, maternal and child health, sexual and gender minority health.
+She has taught courses in social welfare policy, health and mental health, macro social work practice, human diversity, and Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) health and well-being.
+Prior to receiving her Ph.D. from the State University of New York at Albany, Dr. Jaffee practiced social work policy and research for many years in substance abuse and maternal and child health at the Massachusetts Department of Public Health and the New York State Department of Health.

 - Ph.D., State University of New York at Albany